Sandoramix/SpotiShortcut/README.md

 - In app Settings set "Redirect url" to <http://127.0.0.1:9005>
 - Configure .env_example and save it as .env
+- Run init.bat
 - configure config_example.yaml and save it as config.yaml
+    * _If you need help with key names, run hotkey_helper.bat
-- Run init.bat
+- Run generated start.bat

 ---